DLR-SC/Maven-Tycho-Demo/README.md

 Tarvis CI is set-up to start a build job for every branch and every new commit to the repository.
 It executes all relevant tests such as jUnit, SWTBot, Checkstyle, SpotBugs, etc. Making a successful pull-request into development requires all tests to pass.

-Starting a Travis CI job on development or integration will automatically deploy all relevant artifacts.
+Starting a Travis CI job on development or integration deploys all relevant artifacts.

 For creating a new release, create a tag starting with *Release_* on the *master* branch.
-All artefacts will be automatically deployed.
+All artifacts are automatically deployed.

 ## Provided Features